Fast In-Memory XPath Search over Compressed Text and Tree Indexes: Experimental Results

 \section{Experimental Results}

+This section presents our experimental results and is organized as follows.
+We first describe our experimental settings, test machines, and benchmark data.
+We then provide a first round of experiments illustrating the raw performances of the tree and text index: indexing time and resulting index size, performing full pre-order traversal using FirstChild and NextSibling moves, and direct querying of the text index.
+A third subsection illustrates how the tree index and automata-based engine work together to achieve very fast tree-oriented query evaluation (in particular using the jumping moves described in Section~\ref{ss:treejump}).
+We then show how the automaton machinery can leverage the speed of both the text and tree index by evaluating queries containing both text and tree predicates.
+Lastly we illustrate the versatility of our approach: our engine is easily extended to support querying of XML document storing bio-genetic data.

-We have implemented a prototype XPath evaluator based on the data structures and algorithms presented in previous sections.
-Both the tree structure and the FM-Index were developed in C++, while the XPath engine was written using the Objective Caml language.
+We have implemented a prototype XPath evaluator based on the data structures and algorithms presented in the previous sections.
+Both the tree structure and the FM-index were developed in C++, while the XPath engine was written using the OCaml language.